Houses - Miscellaneous

 A natural wall paint with very good adhesion

-Similar to lizard, the paint adheres to any surface and can be used where other paints have failed.
+Lizard-like, the paint adheres to any surface and can be used where other paints have failed.
 Coats mineral plasters, plaster-based plasters, lime and cement mortars, old oil paints or dispersion or washable paints, plasterboard, concrete or wood.

 natural plasters